Gum-Joe/bedel/README.md

-# retis-ci
+# bedel
-The ci service for everything: projects, app metrics and more!
-Based on retis.
+Build, ship and manage apps with the ci service for everything, bedel.